tkalmi/Sanajahti-solver/README.md

 * doc/  for the final documentation
 * src/  for all the source code and external libraries.

+## What is it?

+This is a word solver for Sanajahti-game.
+It has very fast algorithm for solving the words from pre-defined word dictionary and it can use Android Debug Bridge and OCR for automatic recognizition, solving and inputting the solved words.

 Our program should work as following:

 **“Give word list and matrix as arguments to your program and it prints all the words found in